entrity/stackedit-computer-vision/papers-read/Detail/Detecting Visual Relationships with Deep Relational Netoworks.md

 DR-Net is an MLP, where inputs are fed specifically to different layers in an attempt to approximate a CRF.
 The aim of the design is specifically for relational modelling.

+Writers view DR-Net as unrolling an iterative approximation of a CRF, sort of how an RNN is unrolled.

 ## Notes

 A joint model would not be scalable ("not suitable for generic applications," "excessively large number of classes and the imbalance among them").